-North Carolina Community College System 2019 Performance Measures for Student Success Summary
+North Carolina Community College System 2021 Performance Measures for Student Success Summary

-The 2019 performance measures for student success reports that the College was above the standard baseline level on all measures and above the state average on four of these measures and of those, the College measured excellent in the state for English credit success, first year progression, and success of its students on college transfer.
+The 2021 performance measures for student success document reports that the College was above the standard baseline level on all measures and above the state average on five of these measures.
+Of those, the College measured excellent in the state for Curriculum Completion Rates.
 See Appendix J for a summary of the state-wide report.